TheIoTLearningInitiative/CodeLabs/Coba/Documentation/LinuxKernelDevelopmentProcess/LinuxKernelDevelopmentProcess.md

 ## Kernel Summit: Development process

-> For all practical purposes, the final topic of the 2004 Kernel Summit was the traditional discussion of the development process.
+> _For all practical purposes, the final topic of the 2004 Kernel Summit was the traditional discussion of the development process.
 This space is usually set aside as the time to pressure Linus for a deadline; often inquiring minds want to know when a feature freeze will happen, but the issue of interest this time was: when will the 2.7 series begin?
-The answer was somewhat difficult to interpret, but certainly surprising.
-[Article](https://lwn.net/Articles/94386/)
+The answer was somewhat difficult to interpret, but certainly surprising._ [Homepage](https://lwn.net/Articles/94386/)

 ## HOWTO do Linux kernel development